 If you check the Sticky box above the Database Connection, the current connection selection will not change automatically when passing SQL statements from other parts of DbVisualizer, for instance, when opening a Bookmark.
 Consider an Bookmark defined for database connection

 ProdDB.
 If the Sticky checkbox is not checked (i.e., disabled), the database connection is automatically changed to

 ProdDB when you open the Bookmark in the SQL Editor.
 However, if the Sticky checkbox is checked (i.e., enabled), the current database connection setting is unchanged.
 You can specify if you want to have Sticky enabled by default in the Tool Properties dialog, in the SQL Commander category under the General tab.

 The Database list (or Catalog) defines which catalog in the connection is the target for the execution.
 Since not all databases use catalogs, this list may be disabled.

-For most databases, the schema selected in the Schema list is used only to limit the tables the Auto-Completion feature shows in the completion pop-up; it does not define a default schema for tables referenced in the SQL since most databases do not allow the default schema to be changed during a session.
+For most databases, the schema selected in the Schema list is used only to limit the tables the Auto Completion feature shows in the completion pop-up; it does not define a default schema for tables referenced in the SQL, because most databases do not allow the default schema to be changed during a session.

 Configuring the Initial Values

 When a new Database Connection is selected, the initial values for the Database and Schema lists are by default based on the default values for the connection.
 You can change this behavior in the Properties tab for the connection, in the SQL Commander category.
 The initial value for each list that is applicable for the database type can be set to one of The Connection Default, None or The Most Recently Used.